LeeyaD/rb130/written_prep.md

 a = 'friend'
 a_method(&a)
 ```
+-------- Left off here w/ OSCAR ------

-28, Why does the following code raise an error?
+9. Why does the following code raise an error?
 ```ruby
 def some_method(block)
   block_given?